 The Levy is an important scheme for the industry, responsible for saving over 650,000 tonnes of carbon since its start in 2001.
 During this time the industry has also reduced its energy consumption by 25% and saves the industry more than £5m per year.

-The deadline for new or re-entries into the scheme is open until September 2020.
+The deadline for new or re-entries into the scheme was September 2020.

 The CCL rebate scheme for the textile industry is administered by UKFT.
 UKFT will help companies complete all the necessary paperwork, will submit all necessary registration details etc to the Environment Agency.
 UKFT collect and monitor company’s performance every three months and help companies develop strategies to meet their energy reduction targets.